rwmills/hp3k_sim/hp3k_install.md

 > ### hp3k_sim.ini

-> This is a Windows format INI file and matches my personal setup that supports four simulator configurations.
-The comments within the file should be clear enough to guide you making required changes except for the **x_coordinate** keys in the [simulator_window] and [convertor_window] sections.
+> This is a Windows format INI file and supports two simulator configurations.
+The comments within the file should be clear enough to guide you making required changes.

->  My setup consists of two screens.
-The primary has a resolution of 1920 x 1080 and the secondary has a resolution of 1024 x 768.
-The secondary screen is positioned to the right of the primary with the top of both screens, configured within Linux, to be level.
-The **x_coordinate** for both the simulator and convertor terminal windows is set to 1920.
-This forces both of the terminal windows onto the secondary screen.
-This will need to changing if you do not have multiple screens.
+> NOTE: The two terminal windows created will be 80col x 24row in size and located at the top-left of the screen.

+> It is suggested that you make the following changes:

+> - Try reducing the **text size** to **0.8**.
+This will reduce the size of the windows.

+> - Change the **x** and **y coordinate** for both windows to move them to a better location and so that they are not overlapping each other.
+If you have a secondary screen then it might be better to place them there out of the way.

+> - Reduce the convertor window **rows** to **10** as its main use is to display the convertor's status messages.